DireLines/odin-raylib-topdown-shooter/README.md

 This repo is a starter kit for a Nuclear Throne-esque 2D topdown shooter, written in Odin and Raylib.
+The intended use is for hobbyist game programmers who value control over their engine code to have a springboard for game jams and projects, with some creative commons assets and some core systems common to 2D top-down games figured out already.

 # Building